Bob Lacey: Remaining career

-Eventually, Lacey was traded to the San Diego Padres in late March 1981 with Roy Moretti for Tony Phillips, Kevin Bell, and Eric Mustad.
+Lacey was traded to the San Diego Padres in late March 1981 with Roy Moretti for Tony Phillips, Kevin Bell, and Eric Mustad.
 He was with the Padres for three days, who in turn traded him to the Cleveland Indians.
 Lacey split time between the Indians and Rangers in 1981 and pitched for Saltillo in the Mexican League in 1982.
 He was a late-season call up for the California Angels in late 1983 and pitched in relief for the San Francisco Giants in 1984.

 He bounced around the minors for the 1985 season before pulling the plug on his seven-year career.
 He made a comeback of sorts in the late 1990s as manager of the Greensville Bluesmen.
 Not content to just the dugout, Lacey appeared in eight games of relief over the 1988 and 1989 seasons, four games each year.